fuzzypicklz/Software-engineer-intern-training-0/README.md

 **[Part Four: Comments and Style](#part-four-comments-and-style)**<br>
 **[Part Five: Commit and Submit](#part-five-commit-and-submit)**<br>

-## Book
-This assignment is based off Chapter 9 and Chapter 10 in Java Software Structures

 ## Files to complete
 **index.js** - function completion - api route modification
 **module1.js** - to be implemented with one function `getName()`